 The definition of CrossFit is "Constantly varied, high-intensity, functional movement."
-To understand this better we can break it down:
+To understand this better, let’s break it down:

-CONSTANTLY VARIED — Always changing the workouts, never letting your body adapt.
-This is why CrossFit is great for getting results.
+CONSTANTLY VARIED — Always changing the workouts, never letting your body stop adapting.
+This is why CrossFit is ideal for getting results.
 Your body never gets used to anything so you never reach those plateaus.

 CrossFit can be scaled to any body, any age, and any level of fitness.
 It's fun, its safe, and best of all it gets results.
 Call or schedule an appointment to experience it first hand for free with our free class!